-As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 11.45%; November’s average response was 11.73%.
+As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 15.0%; the average response in November’s survey was 13.56%.

 The current average forecasts among economists polled include the following:

 full-year 2016: 2.6%

 full-year 2017: 2.3%

 December 2016: 2.86%

 Please Note – The above is excerpted from the EconomicGreenfield.com (published by StratX, LLC) post of December 10, 2015, titled “The December 2015 Wall Street Journal Economic Forecast Survey”